My goal is to serve as a dependable resource and dedicated advocate for my neighbors with local government.

-Since moving to this neighborhood 13 years ago, I have been active in my community and have served on two ANC committees.
-I want to represent my neighbors with city agencies to ensure community voices are being heard regarding quality of life issues that impact our neighborhoods.
-If elected, I will work diligently to strengthen our community.
-I will seek opportunities for neighbors to connect with each other and engage on local issues that affect all of us.
-Recognizing that not everyone participates in ANC meetings, I will look for other ways to share information and keep neighbors informed about actions and decisions affecting our neighborhood.
+My top priority is to represent my neighbors with city agencies to ensure community voices are being heard regarding quality of life issues that impact our neighborhood.
+And recognizing that most people do not participate in ANC meetings, I look for other ways to share information and keep neighbors informed about issues affecting our neighborhood.

 My background includes experience as a public servant for the U.S. EPA, Peace Corps Volunteer, and community advocate:

 - Public Service.
 Through my EPA experience, I have had the opportunity to interact with business owners, community members, advocacy and nonprofit organizations, elected officials, and local governments to address issues and concerns.
 And as a former Peace Corps Volunteer, I value the experience gained through working within a different culture to collaborate with and train high school science teachers in the Philippines.

 - ANC Committee Member.
 On the Economic Development and Zoning Committee, I advised on new development and construction projects for compliance with zoning regulations, while considering impacts to quality of life for the community and residents.
 On the Alcohol Beverage Licensing Committee, I recommended action to the ANC on issues affecting liquor licenses while promoting partnerships with businesses that support the economic and social viability of our area.

 - Community Advocate.
 Since moving to this neighborhood in 2007, I’ve helped to create a neighborhood block association, organized block and alley cleanups, created neighborhood listservs, and worked to address concerns regarding street safety, illegal dumping, and new development.